Frederick Douglass Memorial Bridge: Design and construction

-Despite these repairs, the bridge continued to deteriorate faster than maintenance could keep up.
-Inspectors found that the bridge's beams had large corrosion holes in its structural beams which necessitated complete replacement of the bridge.
 In late 2012, officials announced a $906 million plan to replace and realign the bridge.
 The project was to build new interchanges between the bridge and Suitland Parkway, the bridge and Potomac Avenue SW, Suitland Parkway and Interstate 295, and Suitland Parkway and Martin Luther King, Jr. Avenue.
 The four-lane bridge was to be replaced with a $573.8 million six-lane bridge.
 A traffic circle with a large field (to be used for public gatherings, and suitable for several new memorials) was to connect the north end of the bridge with Potomac Avenue SW.
 A second massive traffic oval on the south end of the bridge was to help connect it to Martin Luther King, Jr. Avenue, and help expand the city's "monumental core" into Anacostia.
 Reconstruction of the two interchanges was estimated to cost $209.2 million.
 The remainder of the budgeted funds will help renovate New Jersey Avenue SE and turn South Capitol Street from an industrial corridor into an urban boulevard.
 The two-year project was to begin in 2013.
 An initial bridge design was submitted to the National Capital Planning Commission and the United States Commission of Fine Arts in summer 2013.
 The CFA rejected the design in September, called it "uninspired".
 The agency asked for a design with a more "contemporary approach" and "bolder look".

 On January 29, 2014, the District of Columbia Department of Transportation (DDOT) announced the four construction teams that will be asked to solicit final bids on the bridge demolition and construction: